 - You can’t agree on whether there will be maintenance for the wife and children and the amount of this maintenance e.g. you disagree with your spouse’s view that he should not pay so much maintenance for the children because he was recently retrenched from his high-paying job

-To qualify for a Divorce in Singapore, you must first prove to the Court that your marriage has “irretrievably broken down” by showing that one of the following events have taken place:
+To qualify for a Divorce in Singapore and to begin the divorce procedures, you must first prove to the Court that your marriage has “irretrievably broken down” by showing that one of the following events have taken place:

 - Adultery, meaning that your spouse has committed adultery and you feel that you cannot tolerate continuing to live with him.